Bmi Doctors

 Who Shouldn’t Use Semaglutide

-2. People with a History of Certain Thyroid Cancers: Those with a family history of medullary thyroid carcinoma or genetic conditions like Multiple Endocrine Neoplasia syndrome type 2 should avoid semaglutide, as animal studies have linked it to thyroid tumors.
+• Thyroid Tumor Risk: Those with a family history of medullary thyroid carcinoma or genetic conditions like Multiple Endocrine Neoplasia syndrome type 2 should avoid semaglutide due to an increased risk of thyroid tumors.

-6. People with Severe Kidney Disease: While mild kidney impairment may not be an issue, severe kidney disease could be aggravated by dehydration caused by side effects like vomiting or diarrhea.
+• Dehydration Risks: While mild kidney impairment may be manageable, severe kidney disease can be aggravated by dehydration from side effects such as vomiting or diarrhea.

 Consulting Healthcare Providers